KVSlab/morphMan/doc/source/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The framework allows for creation or removal of one stenosis located along the area of interest.
-Creation and removal of a stenosis is performed by setting input argument ``stenosis`` to **True**.
+Creation and removal of a stenosis is performed by specifying input argument ``stenosis`` to **True**.
-Spesifically for stenosis creation, the input arguments ``percentage`` and ``size`` determine the narrowness and length of the stenosis, respectively.
+Spesifically for stenosis creation, the input arguments ``percentage`` and ``length`` determine the area reduction and length of the stenosis, respectively.
-The ``size`` argument is a factor multiplied with the radius at the selected center point of the stenosis, in order to expand the stenosis exposed area.
+The ``length`` argument is multiplied with the radius at the selected center point of the stenosis, to expand the stenosis exposed area.

+Comment KVS: Upstream and downstream.
+Write sine function, can easly be modified in the script.

 For creation of a stenosis, run the follwing command::

     python area_variations.py --dir_path [PATH_TO_CASES] --case [CASENAME] --smooth True --percentage [%] --stenosis True --size [SIZE]

-Running this commando will cause a render window to pop ut, asking you to specify points on the surface which will act as the center point of the stenosis.
+Running this command will cause a render window to appear, asking (replace!) you to specify points on the surface which will act as the center point of the stenosis.
 This will trigger the following prompt, with a suggested point placement:

 .. figure:: single_stenosis.png